okamilab/nebula/README.md

 The project works with local instanse of swarm, default endpoint `ws://127.0.0.1:8546`

+# Try it
+You can run the dapp http://okamilab.github.io/nebula.
+In order to run swarm take a look [# Running nebula](https://github.com/okamilab/nebula#running-nebula) section.

+**NOTE:** You need to force insecure connection (`http://`) in order to connect to swarm WebSocket (`ws://`).
+It is not possible to connect to secure WebSocket at the moment.

 # Roadmap
 * Improvements
 	* [x] Restore connection after lose [#21](https://github.com/okamilab/nebula/issues/21)